-The College incurred an operating deficit on continuing operations after depreciation of assets at valuation of £594k (Deficit in 2014 of £51k).
-The historic surplus in the year was £216k (Surplus in 2014 of £582k).
+The College incurred an operating deficit on continuing operations after depreciation of assets at valuation of £51k (Surplus in 2013 of £399k).
+The historic surplus in the year was £582k (Surplus in 2013 of £950k).

-The movement from the 2014/15 College Development Plan and the final outturn is explained by movements to a number of key account headings.
-The material favourable/unfavourable variances included - £1,331k increase in DEL grants most of which relates to the funding of the Voluntary Exit Scheme, fully covering the additional expenditure in this area, £110k increase in education contracts, £44k increase in fee income, £67k increase in Other Grant Income, savings of £182k in Support Staff costs, £119k in Non-Pay Administration costs, £62k in Premise costs and a reduction of £113k arising from the 2015 FRS 17 report.
+The movement from the 2013/14 College Development Plan and the final outturn is explained by movements to a number of key account headings.
+The material favourable/unfavourable variances included - £92k increase in DEL grants, £320k increase in education contracts, £69k increase in fee income, £100k decrease in Other Grant Income, £70k increase in other income, £21k decrease in Bank Interest, savings of £180k in lecturer costs, £235k in support staff costs, £139k non-pay direct support costs and £176k non-pay administration costs.

-This is a strong financial performance in a year when the College has continued to invest heavily in teaching resources.
+This is a strong financial performance in a year when the College has continued to invest heavily in teaching resources and has delivered 308 FLUs over and above funding levels.

 The College has significant reliance on the Department for Employment and Learning (DEL) for its principal funding source, largely from recurrent grants.
-In 2014/15 DEL provided 66% (2014 - 70%) of the College's total income through allocated recurrent grant.
+In 2013/14 DEL provided 70% (2013 - 68%) of the College's total income through allocated recurrent grant.
 This represented 16% of the total recurrent grant available to the sector.